 Since credit cards need their expiration dates updated periodically, you may prefer using a checking or savings account as a source of funds instead.
 Those account details will never need to be changed unless you switch banks.

 Ask your insurance agent what funding sources are allowed with your carrier.
 Some companies limit your options to only checking accounts, or don't permit the use of debit or credit cards.

 Save on Fees

-Insurance companies often charge payment fees when paying monthly payments through the mail.
-Payment fees can range in cost from $3 up to $10 depending on your insurance carrier.
-Typically, the fee will be waived if your account is set up for electronic funds transfer.
-Plus, you will never have to worry about a late payment fee, if your payments are set up on automatic withdraw.
+Insurance companies may charge payment, check processing, or service fees when you send monthly payments through the mail.
+These fees can range from $3 to $10 depending on the insurance carrier and your state.
+Typically, the fee will be reduced or even waived if you set up electronic funds transfer.
+Plus, you'll never have to worry about a late payment fee when your payment is set to automatically withdraw.

 Switching Insurance Companies

-A bounced check is bad for everyone involved, especially you.
-The bank will charge you a fee and the insurance company charges an additional fee.
-Often, if you get multiple bounced payments, the insurance company will not reinstate your policy.
-Keep a very close eye on your bank account at all times, and always give yourself a cushion of extra cash to reduce the likelihood of a bounced payment.
+The bank will charge you an overdraft fee or a non-sufficient funds fee.
+The insurance company will likely charge you a return payment fee, too, and they may cancel your policy.
+If you have multiple bounced payments, the insurance company may not reinstate your policy, either.
+Keep a very close eye on your bank account balance, and always give yourself a cushion of extra cash to reduce the likelihood of a bounced payment.

 The Bottom Line